 Counter-top or console basins are mounted on a bathroom worksurface.
 They make for a beautiful feature and can sit above open or closed storage for a more efficient use of space in the room.

 Inset basins are dropped into the surface below giving a neat, contemporary effect.

 Take time over bathroom tap choices

-Bathroom taps can have traditional style or a modern look to complement the bath and basin.
+It's also worth taking time to consider choosing the right bathroom taps for your bathroom.
+They can have traditional style or a modern look to complement the bath and basin.

 Think tap finish as well as shape: